-As this woodland matures and develops, the biodiversity value of the woodlands will undoubtedly increase and buyers of carbon from this site will be buying directly into a unique high value ‘natural capital’ resource.
+As this woodland matures and develops, the biodiversity value of the woodlands will undoubtedly increase and buyers of carbon from this site have bought directly into a unique high value ‘natural capital’ resource.

 James Lonsdale, landowner says: “As an individual I feel we all need to do what we can to reduce the effects of climate change.
 As a landowner I wanted to do something tangible and also know what my contribution was going to be.
 The woodland carbon code allows me to measure how much carbon my woods are sequestrating and also to sell the carbon, which will allow me to buy more land and create more woodland”.

 James Lonsdale is the landowner and project developer for the properties and also managed the woodland establishment.

 All four woodlands in the group are created with native species designed to flourish and compliment the local landscape value.
 Trees were established at an average density of 2,500 stems per hectare.
 The design of the planting plan featured open areas, wide rides and glades, giving a natural, organic design that fits in with the local landscape.
 Due to the mixture of species from high forest species such as Oak, through to small trees and shrubs a natural texture to the woodlands will be quickly established.